 This course focuses specifically on graphic design as opposed to fine art.
 Students will create design work in a variety of traditional art media including printmaking, sculpture, drawing media, paint and a range of digital applications.
 Students will apply the creative process to solve design challenges and learn to create work that meets a variety of graphic design needs in a range of contexts.
-Students will also examine graphic design work, both concurrent and historical, international and Canadian, to assist work, both concurren t and historical, international and Canadian, to assist Pag e in the creation of their own work and understanding of design fundamentals.
+Students will also examine graphic design work, both concurrent and historical, international and Canadian, to assist in the creation of their own work and understanding of design fundamentals.